TaylorResearchLab/CFDIKG/README.md

 # CFDIKG
-This is a "Common Fund" enabled knowledge graph built on UMLS.
+This is a "Common Fund" enabled knowledge graph built on a UMLS knowledge graph developed by Jonathan Silverstein.

 Supported by NIH R03 award 1R03OD030600-01, PIs: Deanne Taylor and Ryan Urbanowicz.